Before the lab

 Change directory to your original directory

 .
-Bring in the changes you made$ git pull origin
+Bring in the changes you made

 Questions